-Lesbian, gay, bisexual and transgender (LGBT) people are a minority in a heterosexual world.
+Lesbian, gay, bisexual, transgender and intersex (LGBTI) people are a minority in a heterosexual world.
 We have been subject to prejudice and abuse in different cultures and different periods of world history, especially from the Christian and Islamic faith traditions.
-LGBT people have defended themselves in various ways from abuse – by hiding themselves and being secretive about their lives and relationships.
+LGBTI people have defended themselves in various ways from abuse – by hiding themselves and being secretive about their lives and relationships.

-The Christian Church bears a heavy responsibility for encouraging and sometimes creating the prejudice and hostility against LGBT people, which ultimately led many to the concentration camps and the gas chambers of Nazi Germany.
-The church is still failing to understand the direct relationship between traditional Christian teaching about LGBT people and the oppression gay people have suffered and continue to suffer.
+The Christian Church bears a heavy responsibility for encouraging and sometimes creating the prejudice and hostility against LGBTI people, which ultimately led many to the concentration camps and the gas chambers of Nazi Germany.
+The church is still failing to understand the direct relationship between traditional Christian teaching about LGBTI people and the oppression gay people have suffered and continue to suffer.

 In the West, where society is increasingly open and accepting of us people, we have begun to create relationships in exactly the same way as adult heterosexuals.
 We flirt and date, fall in love, commit ourselves to partners in faithful, loving, monogamous relationships.
 We also fail in exactly the same way as heterosexuals.
 Partners are sometimes unfaithful, and relationships can break down.